intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Robustness to the unexpected:

 : It can be possible for an implementation to receive inputs that the specification did not prepare it for.
-This interpretation excludes covers those cases where a the specification explicitly defines how a faulty message is handled.
+This interpretation excludes those cases where a the specification explicitly defines how a faulty message is handled.
 Instead, this refers to cases where handling is not defined or where there is some ambiguity in the specification.
-In this case, some the robustness principle advocate that the implementation tolerate the faulty input and silently discard it.
+In this case, some interpretations of the robustness principle advocate that the implementation tolerate the faulty input and silently discard it.
 Some interpretations even suggest that a faulty or ambiguous message be processed according to the inferred intent of the sender.

 These first two interpretations above are understood to be necessary guiding principles for the design and implementation of networked systems.
 However,